 - Gradually add the rest of the cold milk, stirring until you have a smooth liquid.

-- Once the custard has begun to gently bubble, remove from the heat and pour into a bowl.
-Continue to stir as it begins to cool to avoid a skin forming, or place a piece of clingfilm over the bowl in contact with the surface of the custard.
+- Once the custard has begun to very gently bubble, remove from the heat and pour into a bowl.

-- Once the custard is cool, whip with a whisk to lighten slightly.
+- Once the custard is cold, whip with a whisk to lighten slightly.

 - Sprinkle the top with icing sugar.

 © 2019-2024 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist